Kurt Russell delights fans as he reunites with co-star after more than 40 years

 In footage captured at the event by writer Wynter Mitchell, the two are seen embracing and sharing a few warm exchanges, with Russell telling David: “You look terrific.”

-Despite both being frequent collaborators with Carpenter, The Thing, which was remade in 2011, remains the only movie the two ever starred in together.
+Despite both being frequent collaborators with Carpenter, The Thing, which was the subject of a prequel in 2011, remains the only movie the two ever starred in together.
 They played American researchers in Antarctica, battling a shape-shifting alien life-form in the horror classic.

 Their respective characters, MacReady and Childs, are the only two survivors at the film’s conclusion, leading to an iconic ending where fans are led to believe that either one of them has been possessed by the extra-terrestrial entity.